osisoft/AVEVA-Adapter/shared-content/configuration/text-parser/text-parser.md

 The text parser can use time zones, cultures, and custom formats to read dates and times from ingress data.

 You can specify date and time formats when you configure data selection.
-Set the date and time using the `TimeFormat` property.
-If you leave the `TimeFormat` property unset, the data selection configuration defaults to the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date format.
+Set the date and time using the `IndexFormat` property.
+If you leave the `IndexFormat` property unset, the data selection configuration defaults to the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date format.

 If you are using a culture other than default `en-US`, use the name of day or month specific to the culture.
 For example, use "Juni" instead of "June" for the `de-DE` culture.